THE PEOPLE of ROCK and ROLL

 Her careers ranged from secretary to movie producer (Lady Sings the Blues).

-Out front for a few years as a blues singer of medium popularity, some fans had their eyes opened when she first appeared on TV - the blues singer stereotype did not include being six feet tall with natural platinum-blond hair. :-)
+Out front for a few years as a blues singer of medium popularity, some fans had their eyes opened when she first appeared on TV - the blues singer stereotype did not include being six feet tall with platinum-blond hair. :-)

 BARRY GORDY